 Inpatient rehab is a time of intensive physical recovery and psychological self-examination.
 The process takes a considerable amount of time and can involve dealing with feelings and motives that the addict would often prefer to leave unexplored.
 Because these individuals’ thinking is not normal, they may not be able to access the value of the treatment or their ability to finish it.
 These individuals may think up a variety of excuses to leave rehab early, which inevitably leads to relapse and more negative consequences.
-If you examine the common reasons addicts give for leaving rehab before their treatment has ended, you find evidence of this disordered thinking.
+If you examine the common reasons addicts give for leaving rehab early before their treatment has ended, you find evidence of this disordered thinking.

 1. I’m Not Like the Others Here